DanielAryan/CIVID/README.md

 ## Structure of this Repository

- * `Implementation` contains all files related to the implementation of the CIVIDS framework.
+ * `Implementation` contains all files related to the implementation of the CIVID framework.
  * `Implementation/Data` Contains the dataset files used during the implementation.
  * `Implementation/Other` Contains both the resources used to train the ML models, as well as the scripts used 	to generate simulation runs
  * `Implementation/Simulation` Contains the python files used to simulate a virtual CAN-network and to collect the experimental results